 Throughout their career, technologists will be involved in many projects.
-Students will be introduced to the fundamental principles necessary for the successful management of any project.
-Through simulation and real project planning, students will develop skills in creating proposals, budgets, risk assessments, Gantt charts, critical path reports, progress reports, and other industry standard planning and reporting techniques.
+Students are introduced to the fundamental principles necessary for the successful management of any project.
+Through simulation and real project planning, students develop skills in creating proposals, budgets, risk assessments, Gantt charts, critical path reports, progress reports, and other industry standard planning and reporting techniques.